Outpatient Addiction Treatment

 Behavioral health disorders are illnesses that are precipitated or perpetuated by your conscious decisions, despite negative consequences.
 And treatment for them is just as important as that for substance use disorders.
 Read More

-What’s the Difference Between Outpatient and Inpatient Treatment?
+What’s the Difference Between Outpatient and Inpatient Treatment Programs?

 Inpatient and outpatient treatment programs have the same goal: helping you get sober and stay that way.
 They offer many of the same therapies and treatment approaches, but vary in terms of intensity, length, and cost.
 What follows is a quick overview of some of the main differences between inpatient and outpatient rehab programs.